codeoverflow-org/chatoverflow/README.md

 6. Open up your most favorite IDE for java (and scala) development.
 I recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 There is also a free community version available!
 7. Make sure, IntelliJ IDEA and the scala plugin are up to date.
 Every time I open this software, a new update is available...
 8. Choose open project and select the freshly cloned `chatoverflow` folder (with the main build.sbt) in it.
+Make sure, auto-import is NOT enabled.
 9. Click on `Refresh sbt project`.
 Make sure to use a up-to-date java 1.8 SDK, do not change any other settings in the dialog window.
 10. Wait for 5.2 years.
 In the background, 3 projects are build, ressources will be downloaded and a lot of magic happens!
 11. When the process finished, you should see the project and its children in the project view.
 Get to know them (or wait till I introduce them later).